-You will need to fill out a form called “SS-5” through the Social Security Administration to facilitate changing your name on your Social Security card.
-To change the information on your card, you must provide the government with documents to prove your identity, support the change you are requesting and establish the reason for the difference.
+You must fill out a form called “SS-5” through the Social Security Administration to facilitate changing the name on your Social Security card.
+To change the information on your card, you must provide the government with documents to prove your identity, support the change you request, and establish the reason for the difference.

-Once you are in the office, the folks working there will review your documents and then give you a certificate showing that Social Security has approved your name change request.
-The certificate is essential as you can request other name changes on various documents while you wait to get your new social security card which bears your updated name.
+Once you are in the office, the folks working there will review your documents and give you a certificate showing that Social Security has approved your name change request.
+The certificate is essential as you can request other name changes on various documents while you wait to get your new social security card with your updated name.

 Getting a Driver’s License with your new name imprinted

 Another place that, as a recently divorced person, you may want to go to is the Department of Motor Vehicles or Department of Public Safety offices to get a new Driver’s License.

 It’s almost as American as apple pie to make fun of the long lines and longer waiting times at these offices, but unfortunately, you cannot request a new Driver’s License by phone or via the internet.
 A typical wait time to get your new driver’s license is approximately six weeks.

 If you have checking or savings accounts at a bank or credit union, you will likely want to have your name updated on these accounts quickly after your divorce.
 Your Final Decree of Divorce (typically a certified copy) is all you will likely need to get a name change done.